 Matching the energy and momentum of kids during the holidays will either be joyous or quickly fall into torturous organisational mayhem with parents constantly juggling home and work to manage young children.
 For some families it can be an expensive entertainment quest they can well do without.

-The image of the thin-lipped librarian with strict code of quiet and diligence has transformed with the push to bring the libraries back to the public eye and use.
+Public libraries with their image of the thin-lipped librarian with strict code of quiet and diligence have transformed with the push to bring the libraries back to the public eye and use.
 Many sceptics predicted the library with its printed collection as going the same way as an aging postal service that fails to keep pace with technology or new enterprise.
 Some of the big libraries and centres have met this challenge by exploring how and what people want or use and giving them more of what they want.
 Most modern libraries have made the transition and you can find a wide range of people on the computer terminals researching, or after school kids just gaming amongst an around the clock host of activities.
-More importantly a library card comes with access from home to professional online tutorials, ebooks, video and music downloads - all part of every library throughout the state.
+More importantly a library card comes with home access to professional online tutorials, ebooks, video and music downloads - all part of every library throughout the state.
 During the holidays they have an enormous range of activities for young minds.

 The huge increase in Community Gardens has provided a great meeting place whilst providing entertainment for kids.
 In SA there were around 40 in 2012 and that number has grown to hundreds.
 These gardens have taken over as a modern day kids club where stay at home mums and dads can gather and collectively keep the kids occupied whilst having a grown up chat and literally watch the grass or veggies grow.
 Sometimes a collective of parents is just what you need to ease the constant guardianship of being a watchful modern super parent.
 Who knows the kids might even find a worm or two to eat and you can watch and debate if that’s OK or not.